Should New Hampshire repeal gay marriage?

 Opponents of same-sex marriage (many citing religious beliefs) contend that marriage can only be a union between one man and one woman.
 Two people in a same-sex partnership may be entitled to the same legal rights as a husband and wife, but their relationship is not, by definition, a marriage.
 Further, opponents contend that extending the right of marriage to same-sex couples could threaten the rights of churches and other organizations that prohibit same-sex marriage on religious grounds.

-Sen. David Pierce (D-Etna) is the primary sponsor of CACR 17, a constitutional amendment that would prohibit discrimination based on sexual orientation.
+Sen. David Pierce (D-Etna) was the primary sponsor of CACR 17, a constitutional amendment that would prohibit discrimination based on sexual orientation.
 The measure passed the Senate (23-0) but failed in the House (Refer to Interim Study by 234-94 vote).
 A constitutional amendment needs full passage before it reaches the voters.

 SB 394, a bill requiring New Hampshire to recognize same-sex marriages performed out-of-state, and making various legal terms gender-neutral, passed the Senate (24-0) and the House (217-119).
 It was signed into law by Gov. Hassan on July 10, 2014.
-SB 394's primary sponsor is Sen. Bette Lasky (D-Nashua).
+SB 394's primary sponsor was Sen. Bette Lasky (D-Nashua).

 Following the 2010 Republican sweep of the state Legislature, two bills were introduced related to the repeal of same-sex marriage rights: HB 437

 and HB 443

 .
 Both bills were rejected by the House in 2012.
 Then-Gov. Lynch vowed to veto